-PPP.
+AAAA.
 Rectangular Rapid Flashing Beacon Assembly

 1.0 Description.
 Rectangular Rapid Flashing Beacon (RRFB) Assemblies shall be installed at the locations indicated in the plans.
 Rectangular Rapid Flashing Beacon Assemblies shall consist of one signal post with pedestrian crossing signs and rapid flashing beacons (RRFBs) facing traffic.
-At minimum, each pedestrian crossing shall have two RRFB post assemblies, one on each side.
-See the special detail sheet(s) for the exact number of RRFB post assemblies being constructed for each pedestrian crossing shown within the plans.
+Each pedestrian crossing shall have two RRFB assemblies, one on each side, as shown on the plans.
+Crossings with median islands, may have two RRFB assemblies for each direction.